 The Beyond Boundaries Scholars program doubles the impact of qualifying scholarship gifts that help underrepresented and high achieving students.

 Qualifying gifts may be made in the amounts of $3,000, $5,000, $7,000, or $13,000, and will be matched by the university, dollar-for-dollar.

-Thanks to 160 generous households supporting the Beyond Boundaries Scholars program, nearly 300 Virginia Tech students are on track to realizing their dreams.
+Thanks to 163 generous households supporting the Beyond Boundaries Scholars program, more than 330 Virginia Tech students are on track to realizing their dreams.
 Every one of them has an inspiring story.
 We hope you enjoy reading several of them, below.

-Jordyn Moffatt is one of dozens of members of the Class of 2023 benefiting from the Beyond Boundaries Scholars program this year.
+Jordyn Moffatt is one of dozens of members of the Class of 2023 benefiting from the Beyond Boundaries Scholars program.

 Being selected as a scholar helped cement her decision to enroll.
 Watching Disney’s “The Princess and the Frog” as a girl sparked Moffatt’s interest in becoming an animator.
 Now, a decade later, she’s honing her skills as a fine arts major in the College of Architecture and Urban Studies.

 “Being an art major brings a lot of expenses for supplies and a computer, so not having to worry about cost as much is a significant help to my family and me,” Moffatt said.